Creating an MVE Integrated with Fortinet

 Click Unauthorized Devices, and then select the device to authorize.

-You can optionally change the device name, apply a preconfigured policy package, or apply a preconfigured provisioning template to the device.
+(Optional) You can change the device name, apply a preconfigured policy package, or apply a preconfigured provisioning template to the device.

 Click OK when you are satisfied with the configuration.